patternmatch/micronaut-and-serverless/README.md

 For convenience I created shell scripts, called `mn_lam_[prx]_[deploy|remove].sh` so you don't need to craft Gradle subprojects and tasks by hand.

+If the only change is in Lambda function code, deployment can be optimized.
+Run: `./gradlew -PfunName=<function-name> :sub-project:slsDeployFunction`
+This will not recreate whole stack but only push new version of jar with new version of Lambda function.
+For convenience there are 2 scripts `mn_lam_[prx]_deploy_function.sh` - the scripts take one parameter with function name.

 ## Micronaut-lambda testing
 `./gradlew :micronaut-lambda:slsDeploy` tasks ends with outputting API Gateway endpoint to the console.
 It is different for each full stack deployment.
 An example from my run is: